Vincevrp/cheat-sheets/src/git.md

 ---
 title: 'Git cheat sheet'
-abstract: "Quick reference for git commands that aren't covered on a daily basis"
+abstract: "Quick reference for git commands that aren't covered on a daily basis.
+Basic git knowledge is required."
 ---

 # Rebase from upstream

-This also allows you to pull changes made in the original repository with your fork.
+This allows you to pull changes made in the original repository into your fork.

 ```
 git remote add upstream git@github.com:X/X.git